I glimpsed her fleeting glance

 A few words about the poem…

-A Poem of Youth, Love, and Rebellion from the collection Cyprus Poems
+A Poem of Youth, Love, and Rebellion from the Collection Cyprus Poems

 In "Eurydice of the Summer Dusk," another haunting verse in the “Thirteen Silk Verses” cycle from the “Cyprus Poems” collection, a surreal landscape emerges where the young couple, having surrendered to their forbidden love, face the unyielding judgment of their society.
 Their union unfolds against a backdrop imbued with religious fervour and cultural expectations, transforming their love into a delicate act of defiance against a world governed by reverence and restraint.
 Within these verses, the imagery mirrors a mythic Orphic underworld, where desire and self-discovery clash with an unspoken condemnation, creating a poignant portrayal of innocence cast into turmoil.